sagihirshfeld/rp_jump/README.md

 The configuration is saved locally in Chrome's extension storage and persists across browser sessions.

-## Troubleshooting

-### "Configuration missing" error

-- Open the extension options page and verify all fields are filled in
-- Ensure the configuration was saved successfully
-- Try reloading the extension after saving configuration

-### "Not a ReportPortal test log URL"

-- Make sure you're on a ReportPortal page with a URL containing `/launches/`
-- The URL format should be: `.../launches/<launch_id>/<item_id>/log`

 ### "No failed_testcase directories found"

 - The test may not have failed, or logs may not be available on Magna yet
 - Verify the Magna logs server is accessible

-## Development

-The extension is written in JavaScript and runs entirely in the browser.

-To modify the extension:

-1. Edit files in `rpjump_extension/`
-2. Reload the extension in Chrome (`chrome://extensions/` → click reload)
-3. Test your changes

 ## Security Notes